Ask Dairy Queen to improve its children’s meals

 We need your help in encouraging restaurants to do better.
 This month we’re focusing on Dairy Queen.
 Please tweet at Dairy Queen and ask them to improve the nutritional quality of their children’s menu (see models below).

 At the time of our study, none of Dairy Queen’s kids’ meals met CSPI’s or the National Restaurant Association’s (NRA) nutrition standards.

 Since the study, Dairy Queen joined the NRA’s Kids LiveWell program.
 While the Kids LiveWell nutrition standards are reasonable, restaurants only have to offer one meal and one additional item that meet the standards to participate in the program.
 Dairy Queen added a turkey wrap, banana, and strawberry banana smoothie to its kids’ menu.
 However, most of Dairy Queen’s kids’ menu remains of poor nutritional value.

 We’re pleased to see Dairy Queen join Kids LiveWell, but it should do much more to improve the nutritional quality of its children’s meals.
-Taking soda and other sugary drinks off the kids’ menu would a good start.
 It also could add more fruit and vegetable options and not offer ice cream as a default option.